-Now in Bosonit, at the group level, he is trying to standardise all this a little more and to be able to take advantage of it for all the projects that are in Bosonit, which he is aware that there are many.
+Now in Bosonit, now at group level, he is trying to standardise all this a little more and to be able to take advantage of it for all the projects that are in Bosonit, which he is aware that there are many.

 What is DevOps?

-It is a combination of the terms "Develop" and "Operations" in which we try to make a confluence of both multidisciplinary teams to optimise tasks and times that end up being carried out in the field of automation, but it is not only automation.
+It is a combination of the terms "Develop" and "Operations" in which we try to make a confluence of both multidisciplinary teams to optimise tasks and times that end up in the field of automation, but it is not only automation.
 In the end, it is a work philosophy that aims at the quality of solutions and efficiency in these development processes.

 What does it consist of?
 It is about making an application work properly and how we are going to evolve that application.
 This can be seen along three very clear lines: